WordPress/wp-autoupdates/readme.txt

 - 🔲 Handle themes autoupdates
 - ✅ Handle plugin autoupdates in a multisite context
 - 🔲 Handle themes autoupdates in a multisite context
+- 🔲 Email notifications for plugins
+- 🔲 Email notifications for themes
 - 🔲 Validate design for plugins screen
 - 🔲 Validate design for themes screen
 - 🔲 Validate design for update-core screen
-- 🔲 Email notifications for plugins
-- 🔲 Email notifications for themes
 - 🔲 Documentation
+- ✅ Create and add feature plugin assets
-- 🔲 Submit Feature Plugin on WordPress.org repository
+- ✅ Submit Feature Plugin on WordPress.org repository
+- ✅ Get the plugin featured as beta plugin on WordPress.org
+- 🔲 Move the repository to WordPress.org GitHub account
 - 🔲 Publish the feature plugin proposal
-- 🔲 Get the plugin featured as beta plugin on WordPress.org
 - 🔲 Open a dedicated Slack channel on Make WordPress
 - 🔲 Copy review
 - 🔲 Accessibility audit